- Release notes

 If desired, you can add more layers to the Root cause analysis.
 See the illustration below.

 In the above example, the combination of fields results in a set of Selected cases that has not enough (relevant) data to determine influencers.
 In this case, you can narrow down the set of Reference cases by adding a filter on the dashboard.
-See the illustration below.

-See the illustration below for the result.
+The illustration below shows the result.

 When hovering over the fields in the tree, the Influence (%), the Reference cases, and the Selected cases are displayed.